 The Regional Solicitation happens once every two years and awards about $180 million in federal funds.
 The Council’s Transportation Advisory Board, comprising local elected officials and resident members, is central to the solicitation process.

 While the board sets the expectations for the solicitation, scoring committees evaluate all project submissions.
 More than 60 technical experts volunteer their time over a two-month period.
 They provide their knowledge and experience on specific measures to score and recommend the most suitable regional projects to the board.

 Projects support congestion relief, safety, transit advantages

-In 2017, 63 projects were selected for federal funding through the 2016 Regional Solicitation process, allocating $223 million in federal funds in 44 different cities and townships, in all seven counties in the region.
+In 2018, the board selected 57 projects through the Regional Solicitation process, allocating $200 million in 40 different cities and townships, in all seven counties.
+Some of this cycle’s funding highlights: